 healthcare information by low-literate community health workers in Pakistan.

 - Machine Learning for Social Good

-and government organizations, domestically and abroad, which can benefit
+non-profits and government organizations, domestically and abroad, which

-from machine learning solutions, and match them with suitable teams of
+can benefit from machine learning solutions, and match them with suitable

-for societal impact is evident, the questions are well defined, and
+potential for societal impact is evident, the questions are well defined,

-from a generous gift from Uptake (thanks guys!).
+This initiative benefits from a generous gift from Uptake

 - Data Numeracy for